-The optional arm mechanism consists of a lift arm on each side of the tailgate connected by a cross tube.
-Each lift arm hooks onto a trunnion bar on the refuse container.
-Each arm is raised and lowered by a cylinder.
-The two cylinders are controlled by a single lever.
+The optional roll bar mechanism consists of a lift arm on each side of the tailgate connected by a tube.
+You raise and lower each arm with two cylinders.
+A single button controls the two cylinders.

-- 1. PUSH the lever to the LOWER position and HOLD it there to LOWER the roll bar. - 2.
-PUSH the lever to the RAISE position and HOLD it there to RAISE the roll bar. - 3.
-RELEASE the lever to stop an LOWER or RAISE operation at any time or when the roll bar is at the position you want. - 4.
-MAKE SURE the refuse container is SECURED by the arm mechanism BEFORE you RAISE or LOWER the refuse container. - 5.
-PUSH/PULL the lever to RAISE the container over the hopper lip, dump the refuse from the container and lower the container to the ground.
+- PUSH the button to the LOWER position and HOLD it there to LOWER the roll bar. - 2.
+PULL the button to the RAISE position and HOLD it there to RAISE the roll bar. - RELEASE the button to stop an LOWER or RAISE operation at any time or when the roll bar is at the position you want. - 4.
+Attach the latch bar to the refuse bin BEFORE you RAISE the refuse container.